jfcherng-sublime/ST-OpenUri/README.md

         "tg://": {"enabled": false, "path_regex": "@default"},
     },
-    // regexes (case-insensitive) used to match the URI's path part
+    // regexes (case-insensitive) used to match the URI's path part "uri_path_regexes": {
-    // using moret than one regex can hinder the final regex from being optimized
-    // so if not necessary, use only "@default" or as less amount of different regexes as possible "uri_path_regexes": {
         // this is the default path regex for all schemes "@default": "(?:[^\\s()\\[\\]{}<>`^*'\"“”‘’]|\\([^\\s)]*\\)|\\[[^\\s\\]]*\\]|\\{[^\\s}]*\\})+(?<![:.,!?¡¿，。！？])",